spydersoft-consulting/platform/src/Spydersoft.Platform.Hosting/docs/Options.md

 ```

-The extension will scan all loaded assemblies for classes decorated with `SpydersoftOptionsAttribute`.
+The extension will scan all loaded assemblies for classes decorated with `InjectOptionsAttribute`.
 For each class:
 - If it has no tags, it will be registered unconditionally.
 - If it has tags, it will be registered only if any of its tags match the provided list.
 Registration is performed using `IServiceCollection.Configure<TOptions>()` with the appropriate configuration section.